newrelic/nr1-victory-visualizations/catalog/documentation.md

  ```
  SELECT [numeric attribute or aggregate of attribute] FROM [event] FACET [attribute1, attribute2, ...]
  ```
- The query requires the selected attribute to be either numeric or an aggregate function.
-The query also requires atleast 1 facet.
-The presence of 1 facet will give a standard bar chart view.
+You must select an attribute that's either numeric or an aggregate function.
+You must also specify at least one facet.

+> **Note:** If you only specify one facet in your query, you'll have a standard bar chart.

 | NRQL feature   | Usage      | Required |
 | -------------- | ----------- | ----------- |